-For the moment, this Allow SQL access to the remote database checkbox can only be set in Information Design Tool, and not in the CMC.
+For the time bieng, the Allow SQL access to the remote database checkbox can only be set in Information Design Tool, and not in the CMC.

-In addition of the relational databases supported in previous releases (see the SAP BI 4.3 Product Availability Matrix), Connection Server supports these new data sources in Information Design Tool:
+In addition to the relational databases supported in previous releases (see the SAP BI 4.3 Product Availability Matrix), Connection Server supports the following additional data sources in Information Design Tool:

 - IBM DB2 Warehouse 3, through native driver (with single sign-on support) and JDBC driver

 - Denodo 7, through JDBC driver (Request 201192)

 - Google BigQuery, through native driver (Request 140996)

 - Snowflake, through JDBC and ODBC drivers (Request 205399)